- How safe is living on campus?

 If a new student is assigned a room that requires a meal plan, they will automatically be signed up for Meal Plan 4 (all access plan).
 Students will have the opportunity to change their meal plan during the first two weeks of the fall and/or spring semesters.

 I have a car, where can I park?
 [Top]

 Parking is available on campus for students.
 All members of the Pacific University Community must register their vehicle at the Pacific Information Center (PIC) if parking in any Forest Grove Campus lot.
 Find the parking permit application process and details on the campus parking page.

 May I request to change my room or hall after school begins?[Top]

-Room change requests are allowed during the second two weeks of the fall and spring semesters and they run for ten weeks.
+Room change requests are allowed after the first two weeks of the fall and spring semesters and they run for ten weeks.
 Room changes are not accepted during the summer months.

 May I see my room before I move in?
 [Top]